radiantlogic-v8/documentation-ido/documentation/admin-controls/manage-dashboards/modify-dashboard.md

 ---
-title: Modify a Dashboard
+title: Modify a Custom Dashboard
-description: Modify a Dashboard
+description: Modify a Custom Dashboard
 ---

-# Modify Your Dashboard
+# Overview

 This document is intended for technical administrators who have access to create and modify dashboards.
 It outlines steps to update existing dashboards.